ThuanNaN/VQA_Template/AUGMENTATION.md

 2. Add rules to appropriate category in `utils/augmentation.py`
 3. Test with `examples/test_augmentation.py`
 4. Document the new rules in this README

-## License

-This implementation follows the same license as the VQA_Template project.

-## Contact

-For questions or issues related to the augmentation module, please open an issue on the GitHub repository.